Summary

 Wikipedia

 Howard Morgan Griffith (born March 15, 1958) is an American lawyer and politician who has been the U.S. representative for Virginia’s 9th congressional district since 2011.
-The district covers a large swath of southwestern Virginia, including the New River Valley and the Virginia side of the Tri-Cities.
+The district covers most of Southwest Virginia, including the New River Valley and the Virginia side of the Tri-Cities.
 He is a member of the Republican Party and the Freedom Caucus.

 Griffith was the majority leader of the Virginia House of Delegates and represented the 8th district from 1994 to 2011.
 The district was based in his hometown of Salem and included parts of surrounding Roanoke County.[1]